nosix/nreal-alvr/README.md

 | SigmaWForPosition                | float     | 1E-05                  | Kalman filter sigma V for adjusting position values.                                                                                                                                             |
 | SigmaVForPosition                | float     | 0.0001                 | Kalman filter sigma W for adjusting position values.
 If W is increased, the sensor value will be treated as having a large error, and the sensor value will not be trusted.                      |

+# Troubleshooting

+## The image does not move following the movement of the head

+Close all running apps and restart Nreal Launcher.

 # Requirements for build

 - NRSDK 1.8.0